gaboesquivel/gaboesquivel/readme.md

 # Hi, I'm Gabo Esquivel ( Gab-o )

-I'm a full-stack software engineer with a robust 15+ years of experience, the last 6 years being dedicated to web3 technologies.
+I'm a full-stack software engineer with over 15 years of experience, specializing in web3 technologies since 2017.
 My background includes work on numerous blockchain projects, a decade with NodeJS and cloud platforms, as well as advanced expertise in containers, React, and TypeScript.

 I help companies develop software products and make technical decisions, working with stakeholders and developers in the design and implementation of software applications, taking ideas from conception to production, and successful execution.